 Bremen/Bremerhaven/Lehe

 The city of Bremen was founded in the 9th century.
 Located on the Weser River it developed into one of the major ports of Germany.
-Because silt began to reduce the navigability of the river as far as the port of Bremen the city purchased land near the mouth of the river and founded the city of Bremerhaven in 1827.
+Because silt began to reduce the navigability of the river as far as the port of Bremen, the city purchased land near the mouth of the river and founded the city of Bremerhaven in 1827.
 The docks were opened in 1830 and transatlantic service was initiated from Bremerhaven in 1847.

-Bremen/Bremerhaven became the major port of embarkation for German emigration.
 Between 1850 and 1880 thirty-eight percent of the emigrant ships arriving at Atlantic and Gulf Coast ports of North America were from Bremen/Bremerhaven.
-Hamburg, Liverpool and Le Havre were other significant ports of departure.
 It has been calculated that over the past two centuries more than 7 million people emigrated through Bremen and Bremerhaven.
 While there was an ordinance from 1832 requiring shipping companies to make lists of all their passengers the lists to 1920 were unfortunately destroyed.
 Some Bremen/Bremerhaven ships submitted copies of their lists to U.S. officials at the port of debarkation.
 Gary Zimmerman and Marion Wolfert have indexed Bremen/Bremerhaven passenger for arrivals in the port of New York (Lists of Passengers Bound from Bremen to New York, 1847-67).
+Ship mainfest do exist in the form of passenger arrival lists into the port of New York between 1820 and 1957.

 Bremerhaven is still a major shipping port and one of the larges fishing ports in Europe.